BACK

 Eviction cases in New York will typically be tried by the court, unless either party requests a jury trial.
 Either party can also request to adjourn the trial for 14 days, which will occur only if everyone agrees and gives consent for the continuance.
 Second or subsequent requests for adjournments will only be granted at the discretion of the court (NY RPA Code § 745(1)).

-On the day of the eviction hearing, the landlord should bring copies of the lease agreement, the eviction notice with proof of service, the complaint, and any evidence of the lease violation.
-Both the landlord and tenant will present their cases and any evidence to the judge, who will afterwards issue a judgment.
+On the day of the eviction hearing, the landlord should bring copies of the lease agreement, the eviction notice with proof of service, the complaint, and any evidence related to the landlord-tenant laws and lease violation.
+Both the landlord and tenant will present their cases, and any evidence to the judge, who will afterwards issue a judgment.
 If the judge rules in the landlord’s favor, a judgment will be entered including any money awarded for rent and the costs of the special proceeding (NY RPA Code § 747).
 The court will also issue a Warrant for Possession to authorize the tenant’s removal from the rental unit.

 Note that for nonpayment cases, the issuance of the warrant cannot be stayed for more than five days (NY RPA Code § 732).